- Additional information

 SAS Corner Steady Leg Locks have insurance approval as they prevent access to the caravan steady winders.
 By locking down the corner steady legs in the down position they prevent thieves towing your caravan away unlawfully.
 Both front and/or rear legs can be secured on the same key number!
 Hand tools cannot squash these locks because of their thick heavy duty steel construction.
 The inner sleeve tightens onto the hex nut, followed by the outer sleeve locking over, giving double locking security.
 There is an additional locking key to fix to your corner steady winder, giving the two security measures against thieves.

-SAS Corner Steady Leg Locks will fit any caravan with 20mm hex winders and where you have access to the corner steady nuts.
+SAS Corner Steady Leg Locks will fit any caravan with 19mm hex winders and where you have access to the corner steady nuts.
 (Not shielded by the caravan body).
 The diameter of the corner steady locks is 38mm, the opening in the caravan body must be big enough for this to fit.

 As with all security measures, we recommend using corner steady leg locks in conjunction with other forms of security from SAS.
 Leg Locks are an excellent way to quickly secure you caravan and give maximum security.
 SAS Leg Locks are ideal for use at the campsite or at the motorway service station when stopping on your travels.